What requirements do I have left?

 Where can I find descriptions of English classes?

-Should I take ENGL 1111 even though I scored a 4 on the AP test?
+Should I take ENGW 1111 even though I scored a 4 on the AP test?

-If you received an AP score of 4 or 5 in English, you are not required to take ENGL 1111 College Writing.
+If you received an AP score of 4 or 5 in English, you are not required to take ENGW 1111 College Writing.
 However, the English Department strongly recommends, for several reasons, that English majors take this course.
 The class is not remedial and covers material that most high school English courses (AP included) do not cover and that the AP test does not measure.
-Our English-majors only section of the course helps introduce you to ways of thinking, reading, and writing expected of our majors.
 The course is capped at 19 students, likely making it the smallest course you will take as a new student and giving you the opportunity to get to know your instructor and fellow English majors.
 The instructor will comment extensively on your writing, giving sustained attention to your work that you will not necessarily receive in other classes (especially larger ones).

 Should I take English courses in any particular order?

-- Take ENGL 2100 Backgrounds, as well as the three required literature surveys, within your first two years.
+- Take ENGL 1400 Intro to English Studies and ENGL 2100 Backgroundswithin your first year.
 These courses lay the foundation for later coursework.
-First-year students entering in the fall are automatically seeded into ENGL 2100 for the following spring, but you can drop the course if you need the time slot for another course.
-Just be sure you take it before the end of your sophomore year.
+First-year students entering in the fall are automatically seeded into ENGL 2100 for the following spring.

 - Take at least one pre-20th century literary period course before your senior year.
 Students expecting to find early period courses during their senior year may be disappointed if the one course that fulfills the requirement they need is only offered at the same time as other unfulfilled requirements.